olegkrivtsov/using-zf3-book-samples/helloworld/README.md

 </VirtualHost>
 ```

-Now you should be able to see the Hello World website by wisiting the link "http://localhost/".
+Now you should be able to see the Hello World website by visiting the link "http://localhost/".

 ## License